pingcap/docs/tidb-cloud/size-your-cluster.md

 Generally, the usage ratio of TiKV storage is not recommended to exceed 80%, the number of replicas in TiDB Cloud is 3 by default, and the storage capacity of an 8 vCPU, 64 GiB TiKV node is 4096 GiB.

-Supposing the size of your MySQL dump files is 20 TB, the TiDB compression ratio is 40%, the estimate number of TiKV nodes by data volume can be calculated as follows:
+Suppose that the size of your MySQL dump files is 20 TB and the TiDB compression ratio is 40%.
+Then, you can calculate a recommended number of TiKV nodes by data volume as follows:
  `node num = ceil( 20 TB * 40% * 3 ÷ 0.8 ÷ 4096 GiB ÷ 3 ) * 3 = 9`

 **Performance**